Brookeruu/roman-numerals/README.md

 _3. Check if the number is between 0 and 4000._

-_4. Divide the number's digits into 1000's, 100's, 10's, and 1's placeholder._

-_5. On each placeholder, convert the arabic numeral into the roman numeral._

-_6. Create a new string that combines the converted roman numerals._
+_4. Turn the number into an array of characters.
+The array size is never bigger than 4 elements._

+_5. Reverse the ordering of the elements in the array._

+_6. Convert each number element in the array into it's Roman Numeral string equivalent based on it's index.
+The index furthest left represents the one's digit, and the index furthest right represents the 1000's digit._

+_7. Concatenate the Roman Numeral 1's, 10's, 100's and 1000's numerals in reverse order as a new string.
+This is the final output._

-_7. Show the output back to the user._
+_8. Show the final output back to the user._

 ## Setup/Installation Requirements